Rolando-Barbella/new-blog/README.md

 ## Adding a new post

 - Go to: Content > Work > List of Work
-- Add the page, the slug syntax is: posts/category-name/name-of-the-page
+- Add the page, the slug syntax should be: posts/category-name/name-of-the-page
-- Go to: Other Pages > Pages and add the new page
+- Go to: Content > Other Pages > Pages and add the new page
 - Add the page slug is: posts/category-name/name-of-the-page
+- Go to the post page, example (Aprende JAMstack)
+-